 Shape – Although it is not a hard and fast rule, high-quality indica buds tend to be fat and dense with tightly-packed buds, and high-quality sativa buds tend to be more open, wispy, and lean.
 Hybrid strains vary based on genetics and often have a combination of both.
 However, all buds should be intact, evenly sized, and spaced.

-Hairs – The orange, curly hairs on the outside of the buds are called “pistils.”
-White hairs are typically found on younger plants, but they transition from yellow to orange as they grow.
-Bright orange hairs that are clustered throughout the bud suggest a good quality, while dull, gray, or brown hairs mean the flower may be old or dry.
+Hairs – The orange, curly hairs outside the buds are called “pistils.”
+White hairs are typically found on younger plants but transition from yellow to orange as they grow.
+Bright orange hairs clustered throughout the bud suggest a good quality, while dull, gray, or brown hairs mean the flower may be old or dry.
 It is also important to remember that sativa strains tend to have more pistils than indica.

-Trimming – After the buds are cured, trimming is done to remove any excess plant foliage.
+Trimming – After the buds are cured, trimming removes any excess plant foliage.
 Many companies now use trimming machines to speed up this often long and arduous process.
 However, machines can damage the bud and strip it of trichomes.
 High-quality cannabis flower is carefully hand-trimmed by professionals who have the knowledge and tools to preserve the integrity of each bud.
-Missing trichomes or rough-cut flower may be a sign that the buds were trimmed by machine.
+Missing trichomes or rough-cut flower may signify that the buds were trimmed by machine.

 Tip: When looking at flower, you should be able to easily identify the bracts (flower clusters), and the pistils (hairs), colors should be varied and vibrant, and no stems or seeds should be present.